secsome/FA2sp/README.md

 Caco did quite much test works for this project, also bringing out many problems I haven't noticed before.

+tomsons26 has made great assistance on disassembing it(REALLY HELPFUL).

 (btw the code of FinalAlert 2 is really in a MESSY!
 Full of unnecessary constructors.
 I HATE IT!)

 - CONTACT ME